Photo courtesy and copyright of Ongava Lodge.

 Safari Wildlife Hides Give You a Close-Up View of Animals

-On a recent safari in Namibia with my kids, we had the delightful experience of watching animals from a wildlife hide.
+On my first safari to Namibia with my kids, we had the delightful experience of watching animals from a wildlife hide.

 What’s a hide?
 It’s a small structure in a natural area where humans can “hide” themselves to get up-close views of wildlife—views that would be nearly impossible to get out in the open.